Contrast-Security-OSS/docs/content/user/vulns/ManageVulns.md

 ## Export Findings

-Export details on vulnerability findings by selecting the grouping of vulnerabilities that you want to include in the report, and clicking the **Export** icon to choose either CSV or XML format.
+Export details on vulnerability findings by selecting the vulnerabilities that you want to include in the report, and clicking the **Export** icon in the action bar.
+Once choose to generate the report in CSV or XML format, Contrast immediately generates the file for download.

 <a href="assets/images/Vulnerability-export-options.png" rel="lightbox" title="Vulnerability export options"><img class="thumbnail" src="assets/images/Vulnerability-export-options.png"/></a>